 That said, you won’t find a dedicated web browser preinstalled on the console or listed in the eShop.
-Instead, it’s mainly used to log in to a public access point (hotspot), like a hospital, hotel, airport, Starbucks, and so in.
+Instead, it’s mainly used to log in to a public access point (hotspot), like a hospital, hotel, airport, Starbucks, and so on.
 It’s minimal at best, enabling very basic web surfing.
-It struggles with scripts and doesn’t support modern web-based technologies like Flash, but worth taking a look for a few giggles.
+It struggles with scripts and doesn’t support modern web-based technologies like Flash, but is worth taking a look for a few giggles.

 To use the browser outside the typical hotspot method, you must trick the console by manually inserting a primary DNS address.
-Our instructions on how to use the hidden Nintendo Switch browser rely on SwitchBru, a free hosted DNS server that redirects your queries to Google’s public DNS servers.
+Our instructions on how to use the hidden Nintendo Switch browser relies on SwitchBru, a free hosted DNS server that redirects your queries to Google’s public DNS servers.
 According to the service, your connection is encrypted.

 Still, keep in mind that you’re connecting to a third-party service.
 SwitchBru claims it doesn’t collect information like your IP address and surfing habits, but it does offer a free service for storing your favorite links and preferences.

 - The best Nintendo Switch tips, tricks, and hacks

 - How to gameshare on your Nintendo Switch

 Step 1: Tap or select the System Settings “gear” icon located on the Home screen.

 Step 2: Scroll down and tap or select the Internet option on the following screen.

 Step 3: Select Internet Settings on the right.

 Step 4: Tap or select an internet connection.